disseny-de-software/exercise_flutter_acs_slides/exercici_flutter_acs.md

 In all the cases, it is desirable to implement persistence across screens (input/changes is really done on the data and shown) but not mandatory.

-FAB buttons to add a new grou and user have to be implemented but maybe the added group/user won't appear in the list later.
+FAB button to add a new user has to be implemented and it must appear later in the list of users.

 ---

 Deliverables
 ===

-A zip file, named ``exercici flutter.zip`` with the following content :
+A zip file, named ``exercici_flutter.zip`` with the following content :

 1. The text file with the NIU and names of the authors.
 1. If you have done the exercise with IntelliJ, directory ``lib`` plus ``pubspec.yaml``.
 If you have done it with dartpad.dev then the single dart source file, runnable in dartpad.
 3. Some screen captures showing how it works
-4. A small text file explaining the changes requested by the instructor during the assessment.
+4. A pdf file explaining the changes requested by the instructor during the assessment and proof of having done them.